-- A \$335 million or 18% increase in our Wholesale segment revenues primarily attributable to the increase in crude oil prices.
-The average daily spot price of WTI crude oil increased 28% to \$65.23 per barrel in 2018, compared to \$50.78 per barrel in 2017.
+A \$220 million (10%) decrease in our Wholesale segment revenues primarily attributable to the decrease in crude oil prices.
+The average daily spot price of WTI crude oil decreased 13% to \$56.98 per barrel in 2019, compared to \$65.23 per barrel in 2018.
 The wholesale price of motor fuel is highly correlated to the price of crude oil.
-See "Significant Factors Affecting our Profitability-The Significance of Crude Oil and Wholesale Motor Fuel Prices on Our Revenues, Cost of Sales and Gross Profit." - A \$160 million or 33% increase in our Retail segment revenues primarily attributable to an increase in volume driven by the November 2017 Jet-Pep acquisition as well as an increase in crude oil prices.
 See "Significant Factors Affecting our Profitability-The Significance of Crude Oil and Wholesale Motor Fuel Prices on Our Revenues, Cost of Sales and Gross Profit."
+In addition, volume decreased 4% primarily due to the 2018 divestitures mandated by the FTC orders and the termination of supply contracts (many of which were low margin).